 In addition to her involvement with HNB in parades and other community activities, Cindy serves on the Finance Council of St. Thomas More Parish in Lake Ariel and is a Volunteer Leader with the Explorers 4-H Club in Hamlin.
 She enjoys spending time with her family, working on their farm, which has been in the Motichka family for generations and assisting her husband with their beekeeping activities.

-Mrs. Motichka reside in Hamlin with her husband Francis and their two children, Ellie and Thomas.
+Mrs. Motichka resides in Hamlin with her husband Francis and their two children, Ellie and Thomas.

 HNB RENEWS SUPPORT OF NORTHEAST INNOVATION ALLIANCE

 HONESDALE, PA – The Honesdale National Bank renewed its support of Workforce Wayne – now the Northeast Innovation Alliance – and their initiatives by investing $1,000 in their sustainability campaign.
 William Schweighofer, HNB President and CEO, and Kurt Propst, a member of HNB’s Board of Directors met with Lyndsay Birmelin and Cheryl Duquette of the Northeast Innovation Alliance to convey the bank’s endorsement of their efforts in “building talent together”.
 Schweighofer stated, “We believe well-trained employees, expanded career & technical education and an alliance between business, education, government, economic development, employment services and community entities are all are key ingredients for the development of our local economy.
 HNB has supported Workforce Wayne from its inception and we believe that the region will continue to benefit from the return on this investment in the Northeast Innovation Alliance.”

 Visit www.workforcewayne.org or call 253-5334 to learn more about the Northeast Innovation Alliance and join with HNB to invest in a future of well-trained employees, expanding career & technical education, and a bridge between education and business.